 Some hypotheses include;

-Latin origins from the word «lupus,» which means wolf.
+Latin originates from the word «lupus,» which means wolf.
 The area had many at the time.

 Another theory is it’s from the Saxon word “leovar,” which would have meant château.

-Geneviève Bresc, who was once the conservatrice of the Louvre, thinks Louvre is an old word describing a piece of land or territory with water ruining through it.
+Geneviève Bresc, who was once the conservatrice of the Louvre, thinks the Louvre is an old word describing a piece of land or territory with water running through it.

-Her theory may be supported by the fact that before the Louvre castle was built, a medieval church used the name first in 1187.
-It was called Saint-Thomas- du-Louvre but was later renamed Saint-Louis-du-Louvre.
+Her theory may be supported because before the Louvre castle was built, a medieval church used the name first in 1187.
+It was called Saint-Thomas-du-Louvre but was later renamed Saint-Louis-du-Louvre.

-This old church doesn’t exist anymore but was near where the glass pyramids now exist.
+This old church no longer exists but was near where the glass pyramids now exist.